As an OB/GYN, you’re passionate about your work. You take pride in the positive impact you have on your patients’ lives and well-being every day.

 Ultimately, this is a question each physician must answer for themselves, based on their resources and business philosophy.
 But just because you can do it yourself doesn’t necessarily mean you should.
 For example, many people make the mistake of thinking they’re saving money filing their own tax returns, only to discover just how costly mistakes can be in the end.

-At Heartland Medical Billing, we don’t recommend outsourcing simply because that’s our field of expertise.
+At Heartland Medical Billing & Consulting, we don’t recommend outsourcing simply because that’s our field of expertise.
 We know that outsourcing this function just makes good business sense.
 Our OB/GYN medical practice clients tell us all the time how much pressure and stress we’ve taken off their shoulders, and that they’re able to spend more time working with patients and meeting their personal and professional goals.
 We think that’s priceless.